bmry/winery-app/README.md

 **NOTE:

--   **I intended to dockerise this application but I had issues with running docker on my machine which would have made a lot easier to run.**
--   **I also intended to deploy each waiter service as in its own container so that they can scale independently when request increases**
+-   **In Production I will decompose the application into two service and deploy each service per container so that they can scale independently when requests increases**
 -   **I planned to start the application with two instance of waiter service and one instance of sommelier as described in the exercise.**
--   **Due to limited time I was not able to add  functional and unit Test**
+-   **Due to limited time I was not able to add  functional and unit Test but I would not deploy into production without tests to cover edge cases.**

 **WINERY APP**